SSharroufna/Memories-App/README.md

-## Note: This projects is still in progress.
-The expected finish date is Oct 8.
+## Note: This projects is still in progress, the expected finish date is Oct 8.

 # App Overview